kilrau/Lightning-Swap-PoC-v2/LIGHTNING-01-peers.md

 Now we can use these aliases to communicate with the 4 `lnd` processes without the need to type long CLI arguments.

-[If we decide to use XUD in this PoC we should also set XUDHOME

-export XUDHOME=~/github/xud]

 ## Startup Scripts
-To make life even easier, we find the following directory structure in `$GOPATH/src/github.com/offerm/swap-resolver`:
+To make life even easier, we find the following directory structure in `$GOPATH/src/github.com/ExchangeUnion/swap-resolver`:

 *	exchange-a
 	+	lnd (resolve.conf)